odamas/stat133-hws-fall17/Post_1/Post1_Olivier_Damas.md

 2nd Package: reshape2
 ---------------------

-This package can be used to reshape and reorganise datatsets of all kinds in a more digestible form.
-Dowload and load the package below:
+This package can be used to reshape and reorganise data sets of all kinds in a more digestible form.
+Download and load the package below:

 ``` r
 #install.packages('reshape2')